oversword/super-small-state-machine/README.md

 Update the path to parent>stage

+## Interupt Directive Node

+Interupts are like directives, except they will return to the previous execution path once complete.

+Use the `NodeTypes.ID` (interupt-directive) value as the type.

+An interupt directive is a symbol.

+### An interupt directive is performed by directing to the given stage.

+Get the closest ancestor that is a machine.

+If no machine ancestor is found, throw a `PathReferenceError`

+Update the path to parent>stage

+###

 ## Absolute Directive Node

 Arrays can be used to perform absolute redirects.
 This is not recommended as it may make your transition logic unclear.

 Arrays cannot be used on their own, because they would be interpreted as sequences.
-For this reason they must be contained in an object with the `S.Path` symbol as a ky, with the array as the value, or returned by an action.
+For this reason they must be contained in an object with the `S.Stack` symbol as a ky, with the array as the value, or returned by an action.

 Using an absolute directive in a directive object works